 He is currently bedridden on a breathing/feeding tube with ascending paralysis.
 He needs everyone blessings right now for his peaceful mind and high spirit and for chardikla.

 He has three children in high school and college who need our support.
-We are looking to raise $17,500 for the family.
 Funds will be distributed by Dasvandh Network to a trustee who will primarily directly pay for the major expenses below.

 Funds raised will be used for:

 - Monthly rent for 8 months ($1,200 x 8 = $9,600)

 - Medical Expenses ($4,713 of bills have already arrived)

 - Monthly Groceries ($300 x 8 months = $2,400)

 - Car Payment ($749 x 8 months = $5,992 (this is based off of a $28,000 car loan of their existing vehicle, and will allow Bhai Sahib to get to rehab as well as the kids to travel to school)